b-data/data-science-devcontainers/README.md

 ## Usage

-The default Dev Container is meant to work on this repository.
+The default dev container is meant to work on this repository.

-Every other configuration is a custom Data Science Dev Container that behaves in a unique way:
+Every other configuration is a custom Data Science dev container that behaves in a unique way:

 1. Default mount[^3]: